umarhassan-mitodl/mas.836-spring-2011/content/resources/mas-836s11-th.md

 file: /courses/mas-836-sensor-technologies-for-interactive-environments-spring-2011/3c606118268b59c4a3d78165dae2fe99_mas-836s11-th.jpg
 file_size: 12705
 file_type: image/jpeg
-hide_download: true
-hide_download_original: null
 image_metadata:
-  caption: A sensor visualization of MIT's Media Lab complex rendered by the [DoppelLab
+  caption: A sensor visualization of MIT's Media Lab complex rendered by the {{% resource_link
-    project](http://www.media.mit.edu/resenv/doppellab/) in Prof. Paradiso's Responsive
+    "314ed410-30f3-44a6-bd30-31cb8afff2b4" "DoppelLab project" %}} in Prof. Paradiso's Responsive Environments group.
-    Environments group.
 DoppelLab uses the popular game engine Unity3D to transform architectural models into a browsing environment for real-time sensor data visualizations, as well as an open-ended platform for building visual applications atop those data.
 (Image by Prof. Joseph Paradiso.)
   credit: A sensor visualization of MIT's Media Lab complex rendered by the DoppelLab
     project in Prof. Paradiso's Responsive Environments group.
 DoppelLab uses the popular game engine Unity3D to transform architectural models into a browsing